knaiskonst/Encoding/README.md

 # Encoding
-Personal project to decode badly encoded json file
+Personal project to decode badly encoded json file - Later extracted statistics from conversations with friends

 ### Problem:
 I received a .json file from facebook and all the non-english characters looked like \\u00a0 instead of α